EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     output_filename = os.path.join(data_dir, "thermostat_example_output.csv")
     metrics_df = metrics_to_csv(metrics, output_filename)

-The output CSV will be saved in your data directory and should very nearly match the output CSV provided in the example data.
+The output CSV will be saved in your data directory and should closely match the output CSV provided in the example data.

 See :ref:`thermostat-output` for more detailed file format information.